-CBSE 12th result 2018: How to check
+Declared!
+CBSE 12th result 2018 released, check via online, SMS and through app

-CBSE 12th result 2018: Over 11 lakh students who had appeared for the CBSE class 12 examination this year will get their results tomorrow, May 26.
-The students are likely to get their results by 12 pm.
-Once released, the students will get their results cbse.nic.in, cbseresults.nic.in, results.nic.in.
+CBSE 12th result 2018: Results of over 11 lakh students who had appeared for the CBSE class 12 examination this year have been declared today on May 26.
+The students will get their results cbse.nic.in, cbseresults.nic.in, results.nic.in.
 Students are advised to keep their roll number/ hall ticket handy to view their marks.
 This year, over 2.8 million (28 lakh) students appeared for the CBSE class 10 and 12 examinations.
 A total of 1.6 million (over 16 lakh) students had registered for the CBSE Class 10 exams, and over 11 lakh students for the class 12 exam.

 CBSE 12th result 2018: How to check via website